khoirizqvr/khoirizqvr/README.md

 # Hi there 👋

-I'm an undergrad Computer Science student from Universitas Dian Nuswantoro who is interested in exploring challenges and opportunities in data science, with a strong enthusiasm for uncovering insights and solving real-world problems through data-driven approaches.
+I'm an UnderGrad Computer Science student from Universitas Dian Nuswantoro who is interested in exploring challenges and opportunities in data science, with a strong enthusiasm for uncovering insights and solving real-world problems through data-driven approaches.

 # 📊 Github Stats